Last updated on January 1, 2023

 Pressure washers are available in both electric and gas-powered models.
 Electric models can cost as little as $150 and require less maintenance, but they are also less powerful and may not produce enough pressure to clean some hard surfaces.
 Most electric pressure washers create 1300-1700 pounds per square inch of pressure (PSI) with a water flow of 1.5 gallons per minute (GPM), but experienced contractors recommend between 2000 and 3000 PSI and a flow of at least 2.5 GPM to clean dirty concrete effectively.

 A small gas-powered pressure washer is a good bet for many household cleaning jobs including concrete.
-Larger washers clean concrete faster, are too strong for most other cleaning applications.
-Some homeowners buy an electric model for routine cleaning and rent larger washers as needed.
+Larger washers clean concrete faster, but they are too strong for most other cleaning applications.
+Some homeowners buy the best home pressure washer they can find at a good price for routine cleaning and rent larger washers as needed.

 When selecting a power washer, be sure the right nozzles and accessories are included or available for purchase separately.
 To clean concrete, you will need a high-pressure nozzle for a fine, strong spray, a wide-angle nozzle that sweeps for rinsing and a low-pressure nozzle to apply detergent.